sylvainbx/rust-book-fr/FRENCH/src/ch03-03-how-functions-work.md

 chacun la valeur `6` ; cela n'est pas possible avec Rust.

 <!--
-Expressions evaluate to something and make up most of the rest of the code that you’ll write in Rust.
-Consider a simple math operation, such as `5 + 6`, which is an expression that evaluates to the value `11`.
+Expressions evaluate to a value and make up most of the rest of the code that you’ll write in Rust.
+Consider a math operation, such as `5 + 6`, which is an expression that evaluates to the value `11`.
 Expressions can be part of
 statements: in Listing 3-1, the `6` in the statement `let y = 6;` is an expression that evaluates to the value `6`.
 Calling a function is an expression.
 Calling a macro is an expression.
 The block that we use to create new scopes, `{}`, is an expression, for example:
 -->

-Les expressions sont évaluées et seront ce que vous écrirez le plus en Rust (hormis les instructions).
-Prenez une simple opération mathématique, comme `5 + 6`, qui est une expression qui s'évalue à la valeur `11`.
+Les expressions sont calculées en tant que valeur et seront ce que vous écrirez le plus en Rust (hormis les instructions).
+Prenez une opération mathématique, comme `5 + 6`, qui est une expression qui s'évalue à la valeur `11`.
 Les expressions peuvent faire partie d'une instruction : dans l'encart 3-1, le `6` dans l'instruction `let y = 6;` est une expression qui s'évalue à la valeur `6`.
 L'appel de fonction est aussi une expression.
 L'appel de macro est une expression.
 Le bloc que nous utilisons pour créer une nouvelle portée, `{}`, est une expression, par exemple :